giantswarm/docs/src/content/vintage/advanced/access-management/configure-dex-in-your-cluster/index.md

   apiGroup: rbac.authorization.k8s.io
 ```

-This example grants cluster admin privileges to the user "you@example.io".
+__Warning__: This example assigns the `cluster-admin` role to the user `you@example.io`.
+The `cluster-admin` is a powerful role granting extensive access to the cluster and should only be used with caution and for specific purposes.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1